October 5, 2018

 Most of what was on exhibit came from burials and discovered hoards.
 Some of the bronze and lithic pieces came from as far away as the Alps and the Baltic sea.
 There was too much to take in and we didn’t even get to all the rooms on the ground floor.
 One of the reasons we were interested in the Paleo items was that we just finished an archaeology class about the Southwest so we were prepared to compare the spear- and arrow-points and pottery (and other things) that were developed in Ireland with those developed in the Southwest.
 Those comparisons don’t work, of course, once metal-working gets beyond the copper age in Ireland.

-More waking.
+More walking.
 We went from the museum by a more-or-less straightforward route to O’Connell street.
 The bus tour and the pub crawl have given me some sense of where things are.
 But here is some advice: don’t ask Patricia for directions because she is still a little turned around.

 Yesterday, one of our taxi drivers mentioned Fitzgerald’s as a pub where lots of locals eat.
 We spotted it last night, and ate there this afternoon.
 Patricia had the fish and chips and I had a beef and Guinness pie served in a bread bowl.
 Both were quite good.
 A small glass of Guinness is served with the pie and the idea is that you pour it on like a sauce.
 Sounds odd, but I liked it.
 The prices were good too.